Five essential skills for an analyst

-The field of data analysis is exciting, growing and changing every day.
-In the broader business environment, the demand for data analysts is booming.
-This trend will only continue as more companies discover greater value in interpreting the massive data available to them.
+The field of data analytics is growing and evolving by the day.
+The demand for data analysts, especially those who hold postgraduate qualifications, is booming.
+This trend will only continue as more companies discover greater value in interpreting the massive amounts of data available to them.

-Data analysts have proven to be vital not only in the formation of business strategy but also in product development, staff and customer experience, service offerings and much more.
+Data analysts have proven to be vital not only in forming business strategies but also in product development, staff and customer experience, service offerings and much more.

-When most data is stored in a database using a ubiquitous database programming language, it’s clearly essential for a data analyst to be fluent in that language.
-This statement is true even if the language, namely SQL, is nearly 50 years old.
+When most data is stored in a database using a ubiquitous database programming language, a data analyst needs to be fluent in that language.
+This statement is true even if the language — SQL — is nearly 50 years old.

-A 2021 Statista survey showed that over 50 per cent of all developers use SQL.
-It’s very good at what it does, and it’s been battle tested over the decades.
+A 2022 Statista survey showed that approximately 50 per cent of all developers use SQL.
+It’s very good at what it does and it’s been battle tested over the decades.
 This means it’s mature, reliable and applicable to the majority of data queries.
-It saves lots of coding time and, amazingly, is also relatively simple – so much so that people in non-technical roles are often asked to become familiar with it.
+It saves lots of coding time and, amazingly, is also relatively simple — so much so that people in non-technical roles are often asked to become familiar with it.

-It’s no secret that any type of analysis requires critical thinking, but what exactly is ‘critical thinking’?
+It’s no secret that any type of analysis requires critical thinking, but what exactly does that mean?
 In basic terms, critical thinking is the ability to make connections between sometimes disconnected ideas.
-Critical thinking, however, also involves the following:
+However, it also involves the following:

-- Having the ability to complete an objective analysis of a challenge, a problem or an opportunity to properly assess and reconstruct it
+- Having the ability to complete an objective analysis of a challenge, a problem or an opportunity in order to properly assess and reconstruct it

 - Knowing how to undertake a deliberate and systematic analysis of information

-All these skills are essential, as they’re all used regularly in a data analyst’s day-to-day role.
-Critical thinking skills allow a level of engagement that goes beyond superficial and leads to a deep and powerful understanding.
+These data analyst skills are all essential for day-to-day responsibilities.
+Critical thinking skills allow a level of engagement that goes beyond superficial and leads to a deeper understanding.

 Fortunately, most people attracted to data analysis naturally lean towards being critical thinkers.
-Leading analytics educators will take this natural inclination further by developing critical thinking in students of their courses.
+Leading analytics educators help take this natural inclination further by developing critical thinking in their students.

 The best idea in the world will never get off the ground if it can’t be clearly communicated.
 Similarly, brilliant data analysis that isn’t reported in a way that stakeholders can easily understand and digest is likely a waste of time.